đ Table of contents

 : save a quiz without questions to the database and send a request.
 Then, the response should have an empty listgetQuestionsByQuizIdReturnsListOfQuestionsWhenQuizHasQuestions

 : send a request without saving a quiz to the database.
-Then, the response should have an appropriate HTTP status- An appropriate test methods for testing that the difficulty level filtering works.
-Implement separate test methods for success and error cases
+Then, the response should have an appropriate HTTP status

 Implement a test class with the following test methods for the endpoint for creating an answer:

-: send a request with a non-existing question id in the request body.
+: send a request with a non-existing answer option id in the request body.
 Then, the response should have an appropriate HTTP status and the database should not have any answerscreateAnswerDoesNotSaveAnswerForNonPublishedQuiz

 Add instructions on how to run the tests on the command-line to the âDeveloper guideâ section in the